osilander/203.311/Week4/Week4.md

 ```

 **IMPORTANT**
 Conda does not behave *quite* as it should in this cloud-based platform.
-For that reason, *every* time we use `conda` we will need to addjust our `$PATH` variable (see detailed explanation below).
+For that reason, *every* time we use `conda` we will need to addjust our `$PATH` variable[^1].
 You do this by typing the following at the terminal (simply copy-paste):

 ```bash
 export PATH="$HOME/miniconda3/bin:$PATH"
 ```
 **If you keep your terminal session active (i.e. don't close it) then you should be able to use `conda` for the rest of the Semester in the terminal.
-If you do close it, repeat the above step**.
+If you do close the terminal, repeat the above step**.

 Now, you should be able to use the `conda` command.
 One useful way to check that `conda` (*or most other command line programs*) is to ask what the program does.
 This is **almost always** done by typing `--help` or `-h` after the command.
 For example try: